|

 with seafood, too.

-We currently have the 2008 Red wine.
+We have had their basic Red wine.
 It is a blend of Merlot,

 Cabernet Sauvignon, Cabernet Franc and about 10% Tannat.
 The wine